Interviewing The Application Process

 Panel Guest 1: “How would you explain your culture and customs to children who do not understand any English in elementary school?”

-(Also, let’s assume you know ZERO Japanese, and it’s your first day at school.)
+(Also, let’s assume you speak ZERO Japanese, and it’s your first day at school.)

 You: “Since I don’t know Japanese, I would present my culture and customs through a PowerPoint slide with videos, music, and pictures.”